 Today I am going to talk about this question of distractions.
 As you have likely seen over the past several years, it seems like we are constantly distracted these days.
 We sit down to do that big project and yet we find ourselves checking e-mail or slack.
 Why are we so distracted?
 Is technology really at fault here, or is there something deeper going on?

-The Hooked Model In a Nutshell
+The Hooked Model For Super Focus

 A few years ago, I popularized this model called the “hooked model”.
-It was a design pattern built into product experiences that are designed to get people to form habits with a product.
+It was a design pattern built into product experiences that are designed to get people to form super focus habits with a product.
 The idea is that every hook starts with a trigger.
 We have two types of triggers- external and internal.
 The external trigger is some kind of ping, ding, or ring in our environment that prompts us to action.

 After the trigger, we normally take an action that is done in anticipation of a reward.
 The next step is the reward phase.
 In the reward phase, not only does the user get what they came for- there is this anticipatory response to what they might receive next time they engage with the product.
-This is called a variable reward or an intermittent reinforcement, and is based on the work of B.F.
+This is called a variable reward or intermittent reinforcement and is based on the work of B.F.
 Skinner.

 After this variable reward part of the hooked model, we enter the last step- the investment phase.
 The investment phase is where the user puts something into the product in anticipation of some kind of future benefit, it’s not about immediate reward.
 It’s about some kind of future reward.
 There are two parts to this phase.